yogesh-sindam/Terraform/README.md

 5 provisioners
-6 local-exec, remote-exec these are combined used with null_resource 7 null resource[ no action resource ] best use of null resource with provisioners.
+6 local-exec, remote-exec these are combined used with null_resource 7 null resource[ no action resource ] best use of null resource with provisioners

 ```
 ## Important terraform commands